SunlayGGX/Storm/README.md

 + **$[StormResource]** will refer, in case StormRoot macro is valid, to where the Resource folder is.
 + **$[StormIntermediate]** will refer, in case StormRoot macro is valid, to where the Output folder is.
 + **$[StormRecord]** will refer, in case StormRoot macro is valid, to where the Record folder is.
++ **$[StormStates]** will refer, in case StormRoot macro is valid, to where the States folder is (where all states will be registered in a folder representing the scene name).
 + **$[StormTmp]** will refer to the StormIntermediate if StormRoot macro is valid, or to OS defined temporary location.
 + **$[DateTime]** will refer to the current date when the Application is run (in filesystem compatible format : Weekday_Year_Month_Day_Hour_Minute_Second ).
 + **$[Date]**, like DateTime, will refer to the current date when the Application is run but without hours and lesser time division (in filesystem compatible format : Weekday_Year_Month_Day ).
 + **$[SceneName]** will refer to the chosen scene name.
-This is the only exception to the pre-build-in macros which can be used anywhere.
+This is an exception to the pre-build-in macros which can be used anywhere.
 This macro can only be used after selecting a scene, therefore can only be used at some point like when we read the general config and the scene config.
-Therefore, use caution when using this pre built macro.
+Therefore, be cautious when using this pre built macro.
++ **$[SceneStateFolder]** will refer to the default state folder path.
+Since this macro is made from SceneName macro, it is also an exception to the pre-build-in macros which can be used anywhere.
+This macro can only be used after selecting a scene, therefore can only be used at some point like when we read the general config and the scene config.
+Therefore, be cautious when using this pre built macro.

 Note that macros are applied to command line as well except for the path to the macro configuration were we will use only the built-in macros (it is kind of expected since we don't know about those macros unless we get to read the file specified by the path of the command line...).
 But you're safe to use the prebuilt macros.